OpenNebula/docs/source/deployment/cloud_design/open_cloud_architecture.rst

 Image datastores can be of different types, depending on the underlying storage technology:

 -  :ref:`Filesystem <fs_ds>`: to store disk images in a file form.
-The files are stored in a shared filesystem mounted from a SAN/NAS server.
+There are three types: ssh, shared and qcow.

 -  :ref:`LVM <lvm_drivers>`: to use LVM volumes instead of plain files to hold the Virtual Images.
 This reduces the overhead of having a file-system in place and thus increases performance.

 -  :ref:`Ceph <ceph_ds>`: to store disk images using Ceph block devices.

-.. warning:: **Default:** The system and images datastores are configured to use a shared filesystem.
+.. warning:: **Default:** The default system and images datastores are configured to use a filesystem with the ssh transfer drivers.

 Please check the :ref:`Storage Chapter <sm>` for more details.